-GOOD soil is the single most important ingredient for a good garden.
-Raised beds give you an immediate advantage over a regular garden, because when you fill your raised bed, you can fill it with a blend of soil that's superior to the native soil in your yard.
+Good soil is the single most important ingredient for a good garden.
+Raised beds give you an immediate advantage over an in-ground garden, because you can fill your raised bed with a blend of soil that's superior to the native soil (or sometimes, unfortunately, dirt) in your yard.
 Soil that's loose and rich with nutrients and organic matter will allow the roots of your plants to grow freely, and ensure that they have access to the water and nutrients they need to sustain healthy growth.

 If you'll be filling more than one raised bed, you may want to buy your soil in bulk — by the cubic foot or cubic yard.
 Use the Soil Calculator to figure out the total amount of soil you'll need for each bed.
 For most situations, we recommend these proportions:

 - 30 percent compost

 - 10 percent soilless growing mix—also known as potting mix.